caroso-de/unleash-maven-plugin/README.md

 Limited Active Development
 ---------------------------
 This Fork will receive fixes and features based on my personal needs at the moment.
-I've not yet deceided whether to maintain this fork permanently or not.
+I've not yet decided whether to maintain this fork permanently or not.